RianMeid/integration-foundation-training/README.md

 To mark your attendance and show that you've successfully made a change, please add your name below:

 [Your Name]
-Feel free to add your name to the list above, following the format.

 ## Git Branching Example